huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ### Zero-shot Object Detection, Image Segmentation and Localization

 Some vision language models can detect or segment a set of objects or describe the positions or relative positions of the objects.
 For example, one could prompt such a model to ask if one object is behind another.
-Such a model can also output bounding box coordination or segmentation masks directly in the text output, unlike the traditional models explicitly trained on only doing object detection or image segmentation.
+Such a model can also output bounding box coordination or segmentation masks directly in the text output, unlike the traditional models explicitly trained on only object detection or image segmentation.

 ### Visual Question Answering